leopoldmandic-hibob/aegis-framework/.context/AI_INSTRUCTIONS.md

 - [ ] Validate the current task state
 - [ ] Perform the requested task operation
 - [ ] Update the task document
+- [ ] Verify test status when completing a task
+- [ ] Prompt for confirmation if test status is not "Passing" or "Not Applicable"
 - [ ] Update project.json with task changes
 - [ ] Update timestamps to current time
 - [ ] Verify all files have been properly updated